The Rising (TV series)

-The Rising is a 2022 British supernatural crime drama television series produced by Sky Studios.
-It is based on the 2017 Belgian series Hotel Beau Séjour, created by Bert Van Dael and Sanne Nuyens.
+The Rising is a British supernatural crime drama television series based on the 2017 Belgian series Hotel Beau Séjour, created by Bert Van Dael and Sanne Nuyens.
+It premiered on 22 April 2022 on Sky Max.
+In March 2023, it was cancelled after one season.

-Synopsis
+Premise

 The Rising tells the story of Neve Kelly, a young woman who finds out that she is dead.
 After realising that she has been murdered, she determines to find her killer and get justice.
 As she begins her investigation, Neve discovers that she has the ability to interfere in the world around her as well as interact with certain individuals, one of whom she grows close to.